Skip to main content

 Read about all 10 Standard Firefighting Orders.

 Changes in fire behavior are always present in incidences of shelter deployment.
-Firefighters need to maintain situation awareness of live and dead fuel moisture conditions, as well as predicted and current weather conditions.
+Firefighters need to maintain situation awareness of live and dead fuel moisture conditions, as well as predicted current weather conditions.
 As fire behavior moves from mild to moderate to extreme, it is critical to respond correctly to the changing situation.

 Discuss how the following factors can contribute or lead to extreme fire behavior: